carlelieser/material-symbols-rn/README.md

 # React Native + Material Symbols
-This library provides a set of React Native components that render Material Symbols icons as SVGs.
+This library provides a set of React Native components that render Material Symbols icons as SVGs using [react-native-svg](https://github.com/software-mansion/react-native-svg).

 ## Installation
 ```bash